 Implications of the CIA Triad

-The CIA triad has the goals of confidentiality, integrity and availability, which are basic factors in information security.
-Information security protects valuable information from unauthorized access, modification and distribution.
-The CIA triad guides information security efforts to ensure success.
+The CIA triad has the goals of confidentiality, integrity, and availability, which are basic factors in information security.
+Information security protects valuable information from unauthorized access, modification, and distribution.
+The CIA triangle guides information security efforts to ensure success.
 There are instances when one of the goals of the CIA triad is more important than the others.
 It is up to the IT team, the information security personnel, or the individual user to decide on which goal should be prioritized based on actual needs.
-Thus, the CIA triad requires that organizations and individual users must always take caution in maintaining confidentiality, integrity and availability of information.
+Thus, the CIA triad requires that organizations and individual users must always take caution in maintaining confidentiality, integrity, and availability of information.